OmahaDsaAdmin/ben-larson-ia-campaign-hugo-website/content/_index.md

 ## But why “Housing for All”?

-Because more than just the homeless need homes- <b>people nationwide are being driven from their homes and apartments by rising rents and pricing.
-There simply is not enough.</b>
+Because more than just the homeless need homes- **people nationwide are being driven from their homes and apartments by rising rents and pricing.
+There simply is not enough.**
-Because, while mental healthcare must be expanded, it won’t matter if the most basic requirements for life aren’t met; <b>how can we tackle the underlying issues of homelessness if these people have no safe place to even start rebuilding their lives?</b>
+Because, while mental healthcare must be expanded, it won’t matter if the most basic requirements for life aren’t met; **how can we tackle the underlying issues of homelessness if these people have no safe place to even start rebuilding their lives?**

 ![Council-Bluffs-Ambulance](images/cb.jpeg)